Natural history of New Zealand: The Southern Alps, Foulden Maar and Saint Bathans Fauna (Miocene – Pliocene 23 to 2.6 Ma)

-The Taupo Volcanic Zone and ice age (Pleistocene - Holocene 2.6 Ma to today)
+The Taupō Volcanic Zone and ice age (Pleistocene - Holocene 2.6 Ma to today)

 The ice age began 2.6 Ma, at the start of the Pleistocene epoch, and is defined by the presence of ice sheets on Greenland and Antarctica.
 During the warmer periods sea level was higher than today leading to raised beaches around New Zealand.
 New Zealand's flora is still recovering from the last glacial maximum.
-About 2 Ma, extension and subduction under the North Island formed the Taupo Volcanic Zone.
-Leading to the central North Island being covered in cobalt deficient soils which restrict forest development.
-One of the largest eruptions being the Lake Taupo eruption of 186 AD.
+About 2 Ma, extension and subduction under the North Island formed the Taupō Volcanic Zone, leading to the central North Island being covered in cobalt deficient soils which restrict forest development.
+One of the largest eruptions was the Lake Taupo eruption of 186 AD.

-Since the last glacial maximum there have been three major climatic periods the coldest period from 28–18,000 years ago, an intermediate period from 18–11,000 years ago and our current climatic condition the warmer Holocene Inter Glacial over the last 11,000 years.
+Since the last glacial maximum there have been three major climatic periods: the coldest period from 28–18,000 years ago, an intermediate period from 18-11,000 years ago and our current climatic condition the warmer Holocene Inter Glacial over the last 11,000 years.
 In the first period global sea levels were about 130 m lower than today.
 This made most of New Zealand a single island and exposed great sections of the currently submerged continental shelf.
 Temperatures were about 4–5 °C lower than today.
 Much of the Southern Alps and Fiordland were glaciated and much of the rest of New Zealand was covered in grass or shrubs, due to the cold and dry climate.
 These vast tracks of exposed land with little vegetation cover increased wind erosion and the deposition of loess (windblown dust).
 This deforestation led to a reduction in the forest cover and many canopy species were restricted to the northern areas of the country.
 The kauri was at the time only present in Northland but has progressively moved south from there over the last 7000 years, reaching its current limit about 2000 years ago.